Prakharexe/Angel-and-Devil-Game/README.md

 The implementation includes the following features:

 1. **Create an Empty Grid**: Initialize an empty `n x n` grid with all entries set to 0.
-2. **Update Grid with Input**: Populate the grid based on user input, marking cells as "angel" or "devil."
+2. **Update Grid with Input**: Populate the grid based on user input, marking cells as "angel" or "devil" with safeguards for valid inputs.
 3. **Calculate Neighbor Mean**: Compute the mean value of neighboring cells for any given cell.
 4. **Update Game Configuration**: Update the grid to the next generation based on the calculated neighbor means and predefined rules.